RashSR/Query-Enabled-Annotation-Framework-for-Text-Processing/README.md

 Lets you create complex search queries and view the results in a concordance view.

 ### Annotation
 *Route: `/annotation`*

 Enables adding or updating annotations for selected messages.

 Annotations are divided into three groups: **manual**, **error**, and **linguistic**.
 Each group can be expanded to show individual elements.
-Clicking on a chat box highlights the corresponding text in the textbox above, as shown in the image below.
+Clicking on a checkbox highlights the corresponding text in the textbox above, as shown in the image below.
 Additionally, hovering over the highlighted text displays a tooltip with the annotation reason.

 ![Annotation View](images/annotation_view.png)